 All residents are employed by the University of Missouri – Kansas City and are under the academic authority of the Anesthesiology Program Director and the Dean of the School of Medicine.

-UMKC is a complete and fully functioning university, but is also part of the Missouri higher educational system.
-UMKC has a complete undergraduate curriculum, plus graduate programs in almost every discipline and schools of Medicine, Nursing, Pharmacy, Law, Business, and Engineering.
+UMKC is a fully accredited, free standing University and is also a part of the University of Missouri system.
+UMKC has a complete undergraduate curriculum as well as graduate programs in Nursing, Pharmacy, Law, Business and Engineering.

-UMKC School of Medicine, like many universities in the country, does not own its own teaching hospital.
+UMKC School of Medicine, like many universities, does not own its own teaching hospital.
 UMKC partners with teaching hospitals in the local environment to provide the clinical and in some cases the resources for research for medical students, residents, and fellows.
-An example is Harvard University.
+Harvard University School of Medicine has a similar arrangement.
 UMKC is fortunate to have 5 extraordinary teaching hospitals that make up the UMKC teaching consortium.
 They include: 1) Saint Luke’s Hospital which is part of the Saint Luke’s Health System (11 hospital system), 2) Truman Medical Center, 3) Children’s Mercy Hospital, 4) Center for Behavioral Health, and 5) Kansas City VA Hospital.
 Each of these institutions is linked through affiliation agreements with the School of Medicine to provide educational instruction and faculty for the medical school.
 Each of these teaching hospitals is under the academic authority of the Dean of the School of Medicine.
-This 5 hospital teaching consortium provides some unique advantages for students and residents in that there is an increase in patient care experience and the number of faculty over a single hospital environment.
-Also, each of our teaching hospitals provides a diversity of cultures, patient types, IT and computer systems and patient care protocols that creates a very robust educational experience for our residents.
+This 5 hospital teaching consortium provides unique advantages for students and residents as compared to a single hospital environment, in that there is an increase in patient care experience and in the number of faculty.

-All of the faculty within the Department of Anesthesiology have unmodified academic appoints at the University and are under the educational authority of the Chairman of the Department and the Dean of the School of Medicine.
-Even though the faculty receive their compensation from a variety of sources, educationally they function within UMKC.
+Regardless of the clinical site, all faculty members within the Department have unmodified academic appointments at the University and are under the educational authority of the Chairman of the Department and the Dean of the School of Medicine.
+Faculty members receive their compensation through an arrangement with their specific clinical employment site.